Tuszy/phygital-nfc-tag/README.md

 ## Remarks

 Since I am just a plain software dev with zero experience in pcb design please keep in mind that this NFC Tag is just a prototype.
 I am a 100% sure, that it could have been done better, but I created it to the best of my knowledge and conscience.
-It does not work perfect all the time, but for a proof of concept it is good enough and with the gained knowledge I would have done it better.
+It does not work perfect all the time, but for a proof of concept it is good enough.

 ## Concept